ANNE KELLAS

 A conversation with John Tranter

-John Tranter is one of Australia's most highly acclaimed poets, known for his association with the 'Generation of '68' poets, whose work he anthologised in The New Australian Poetry in 1979.
+John Tranter, one of Australia's most highly acclaimed poets, is known for his association with the 'Generation of '68' poets, whose work he anthologised in The New Australian Poetry in 1979.

 At the time of this interview, Tranter was working on another anthology with fellow poet Philip Mead (then editor of Meanjin) compiling The Penguin Book of Modern Australian Poetry, which appeared at the end of 1990.
 The web was still everyman's dream and Tranter's wonderful Jacket Magazine (ISSN: 1440-4737) was not yet born.